-Aaron Katebe is a Zambian U-20 player who has started featuring for the Zambian National Team.
-He was drafted into the Zambia team that faced Angola in a friendly on May 16, where he earned his fist cap for the Zambian National Team in a goalless draw against Angola.
+Aaron Katebe is a 22 year old Zambian player who featured 6 times for the Zambian National Team.
+He was drafted into the Zambia team that faced Angola in a friendly on May 16, 2012, where he earned his fist cap for the Zambian National Team in a goalless draw against Angola.
 The youthful Katebe played the most of the game defence, before being moved into the midfield position.

 He is described as a very athletic player, capable of playing in defense or as a defensive midfielder.
 He combines good ball holding abilities and a commanding presence despite his youth.
-It is these qualities, that have drawn the attention of the Zambian National Team, where he is being groomed as a defender with the ability to move forward and contribute in the midfield.
+It is these qualities, that have drawn the attention of the Zambian National Team, where is part of the 2015 African Nations Cup provisional squad.